gmcmacran/microsoftLTR/README.md

 performance when it was printed.
 Microsoft has improved model training since then.

-## Cross Validation Considerations
+### Cross Validation Considerations

 There are two main challenges:

-- 1: Different data between calling predict and performance calculations.
+- 1: Different data between predict and performance calculations.
-- 2: Keeping all documents in a query ID together for in sample and out of sample assessment.
+- 2: Keeping all documents in a query ID together for in-sample and out-of-sample assessment.

 For point one, the data passed into LGBMRanker has one row per document.
 The performance metric requires one row per query and document scores are the columns.
-This intermediate data shaping between predictions to performance calculations requires a custom metric creation to use scikit-learn’s cross validation functionality.
+This intermediate data shaping between predictions and performance calculations requires a custom metric creation to use scikit-learn’s cross validation functionality.